 Cuomo looking at canceling St. Pat's Day parade because of coronavirus concerns

-ALBANY — Gov. Andrew M. Cuomo on Tuesday said New York is considering canceling the traditional St. Patrick’s Day parade in New York City after Boston did as part of continued precautions against spread of the COVID-19 virus.
+Gov. Andrew M. Cuomo on Tuesday morning said New York is considering canceling the traditional St. Patrick’s Day parade in New York City after Boston did so as part of continued precautions against spread of the coronavirus, known as COVID-19.

 “That’s one of the things we’re looking at,” Cuomo told CNN.
-He said New York has about 25 more cases of the coronavirus since Monday, when the state led the nation with 142 cases.
+He also said New York has about 25 more cases of the virus since Monday, when the state led the nation with 142 cases.

+On Monday, New York City Mayor Bill de Blasio said of the city parade — which has been held every year since 1762 — "We do not have a plan to cancel the parade at this point."

-Cuomo also continued to blame the Trump administration for testing only “a fraction” of the cases tested by China and South Korea.
+Cuomo on Tuesday also continued to blame the Trump administration for testing only “a fraction” of the cases tested by China and South Korea.

-“Our country does not have the same capacity to do the massive testing that other countries did,” Cuomo said, calling that fact “unacceptable" on Monday.
-“We have to tell our federal government that you have increase your testing dramatically.”
+“Our country does not have the same capacity to do the massive testing that other countries did,” Cuomo said.
+“We have to tell our federal government that you have to increase your testing dramatically.”

-"Transmission is not that easy,” de Blasio told MSNBC’s “Morning Joe.”
-“It takes direct person to person contact."

-Cuomo said on Monday that there were 142 confirmed cases of coronavirus in New York State, including the executive director of the Port Authority and an EMS worker with the FDNY — the first confirmed case of a first responder who tested positive, according to his union.
+Cuomo tried to clarify what he said has been confusing and sometimes contradictory messages about precautions coming from Vice President Mike Pence and President Donald Trump.

+“Let’s remember the bottom line here.
+The vulnerable population should be taking precautions,” Cuomo said.
+He said those precautions for the elderly and ill include “thinking twice” about boarding aircraft and avoiding large gatherings of people.

+Earlier this week, de Blasio said that New Yorkers should stay off the subways "if you can."

+De Blasio's advice has shifted from early in the outbreak, when he said a week prior that the virus could be contracted only from prolonged contact and that, "The subway is not the issue.
+The train is not the issue.
+The issue is prolonged, consistent contact."

-On Monday, de Blasio said the cases in New York City were driven mostly by a lawyer in Westchester who has been diagnosed with the virus.
-His cluster has been what de Blasio called "the No. 1 generator."
+De Blasio said the cases in New York City were driven mostly by a lawyer in Westchester who has been diagnosed with the virus.
+His cluster has been what de Blasio called "the Number 1 generator."

 The lawyer is hospitalized in Manhattan.